9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 You like to discuss your thoughts?
 No problem, just invite your team members using @username.

-## When to create an issue at transifex?
+## When to create an issue at Transifex?

 Whenever you feel just a comment is not sufficient and you need information to help all other language translators feel free to mark your comment as an issue.

 ## What to do if I want to change a source string?

-Sometimes you encounter a typo are other spelling error inside a source string.
+Sometimes you encounter a typo or some other spelling error inside a source string.
 Or you find an error or grammar issue.
-If so, feel free to file an issue or even better go to GitHub and provide PR (Pull request) to correct it.
+If so, feel free to file an issue by marking a comment as an issue, or, even better, go to GitHub and provide a PR (Pull request) to correct it.

-Most translators are not familiar with coding tools like GitHub nor do have coding background.
-In such cases just add an comment and mark it as issue.
-Do you have an GitHub account?
-Go to related repository and file issue.
-Community members will work on it.
+Most translators are not familiar with coding tools like GitHub nor have any coding background.
+It is though easy enough to make a GitHub account and navigate to the related repository.
+From there you can file issues directly where coders see it, get help, and learn to fix things on your own.
+GitHub has a bigger community since it is more integrated in the workflow.

 # Information for Project Maintainers
 ## How to handle new language requests?

-Nextcloud want to cover the world.
-To reach this target we need to provide as many languages as we can get.
+Nextcloud wants to cover the world.
+To reach this target as many languages as possible need be covered.
 Luckily every week we get new language requests.
 Great.
 But do not simply accept it.
 Please check if similar languages are already there.
-If so, check the team size and send a personal message to language requester.
+If so, check the team size and send a personal message to the language requester.
 Tell him/her about the language you found, provide link to team and ask her/him to join named team.

-What happens if we accept all language requests?

-We have a lot of languages.
-The no. will be impressive, but the state of completeness is low and quality might be as well.

 ...